mattcwh/mattcwh.github.io/_pages/about.md

   image: "/images/banner_crop.jpg"
 ---

-## Wai Heng Chung alias Matthew
+## Name - MCWH
+Matthew will do, unless it's the Cantonese pronunciation of the de-romanised Chinese characters "Chung Wai Heng".
+No reason to confuse yourself by attempting to painfully spit out some gibberish that's supposed to represent me.

+## Intro
-I'm a bio-med-health-data scientist, yes, the definition is blurry, but knowledge has no boundaries.
-I'm reading a Masters in Health Data Science at UCL to complete that equation.
-My career aspiration, brief and broadly, is to take or create data-driven ideas for personalised health and precision medicine from theory to practice by translational bioinformatics-centered research and more importantly, cross-disciplinary collaboration.
-That is, I enjoy interaction with people having alternative viewpoints, different specialties, and yet similar minds to "talk big" even when we often need to start small.
-In an attempt to summarise my academic interests in a few terms, the following would come up: genetics and omics, biomolecules, statistics, machine learning, science communication, medical technology, health informatics, among others.
-This is a website to describe myself, document my research works and share the experience I had.
+In general, I'm a biomedical scientist with some computational literacy.
+I'm reading a Masters in Health Data Science at UCL, and will begin my Wellcome Trust PhD at KCL this year.
+I'm interested in integrating multiple types of biomedical information with an aim of improving personalised healthcare and precision medicine, which is called "translational bioinformatics" by some.
+I find motivation and enthusiasm in entrepreneurial and translational ideas stemming from science.
+While my interests are primarily in Omics research, I'm also curious about biomolecules, statistics, machine learning, science communication, medical technology and health informatics among others.
+This is a personal site to write about myself, my research works and perhaps some valuable experience I had.

 ### Experience
 + **AI in Healthcare Research** - UCL and UCLH - 2018-present - *Researcher* - Pilot projects to explore AI/machine learning solutions to existing medical problems, jointly coordinated by UCL and the UCLH Research Hospital Initiative.